j-imbo/jim_packages/ssrando_jim/README.md

 Usage: download from [Releases](https://github.com/j-imbo/ssrando_jim/releases/latest) and put into ../Documents/EmoTracker/packs/

 To mark a dungeon as required, you can click on its label to change the color.
-Note: you MUST mark at least one dungeon as required for tracking anything that requires entering the past.

 For options, click the gear cog at the top right of the items box.